Information on the different ways to get certificates for births, deaths, marriages and civil partnerships.

 Send separate postal orders for multiple certificate requests

-If you are making applications for multiple certificates (for example, one birth and two marriage certificates) then it will speed the administration if you can include a separate postal order for each and every application.
+If you are making applications for multiple certificates (for example, one birth and two marriage certificates) it will speed the administration if you include a separate postal order for each and every application.
 If we are unable to find an entry we will return your unused postal orders to you.

 Always include a stamped addressed envelope for return